 Julia Gmehlin M.A. — research assistant

-The art historian is responsible for the art in public space and also for the organisation of special events such as the Museum Festival, International Museum Day or Cultural Night.
+The art historian is responsible for the organisation of special events such as the Museum Festival, International Museum Day or Cultural Night.
 She also coordinates public relations and media matters, both for the art museum and the children's museum.
+Julia also supports Birgit Höppl by organising events and exhibtions in the children's museum.

 Charlotte Thon M.A. — academic trainee

 As an academic trainee and art historian, Charlotte Thon supports the museum team mainly in the organisation of the special exhibitions in the art museum.
 She also helps by organising the numerous special events and guides visitor groups through the exhibitions.

 Dr. Helga Gutbrod is an art historian and director of the municipal collections of Neu-Ulm where she plans and designs the museum exhibitions and its numerous activities.
 She is responsible for contact with lenders, exhibition partners, artists and the press.
 She is also the first contact person within the municipal administration.
 The range of her responsibilities includes: deciding which exhibitions will be shown and which poster is printed and whether a catalogue is produced, which texts are to be read in the exhibition – as well as representing the museum in the town council and to the public.

 Birgit Höppl is an art historian and deputy director of the municipal collections of Neu-Ulm.
 She supports and represents the museum’s director, working in close collaboration with her.
 Birgit is responsible for the project management of all special exhibitions, the children’s museum and the educational team.
 She is your contact person if you have any questions concerning the media and PR or collaborations with the children’s museum.